hybrid-futr/control-systems/README.md

 Pt.
 2 (JULY)

-Network observability research with a focus on integrating distortion decoupling
+Network observability research with a focus on developing distortion decoupling methods